alitsaberi/slumber/configs/instructions/daily_routine.md

-A reminder for your daily routine:
+Below is a checklist reminder for your daily routine:

 - Charge the EEG headband.

 - Avoid consuming alcoholic beverages.

 - Avoid consuming caffeine after 15:00.

-This is the end of the current experimental session.